 9) It took 290 days for the court to finally rule on Alexanders case.
 In the absence of the delays being caused by the defense, this constitutes a violation of Alexanders 6th Amendment Rights.

 10) The punishment handed down is a direct violation of Alexander’s 8th amendment rights.
 The amendment states that the way a panel of Supreme court judges would determine Cruel & Unusual is to compare the crime and the punishment, with similar crimes and punishments WITHIN THE SAME JURISDICTION.
-And I can attest that after digging and looking, and even laying down plastic at research sites online researching the topic … there has never been another instance of such harsh punishment for a first time offender … in the haywood jurisdiction … or any jurisdiction, in the US, for the crime of defacing a gravemarker.
+And I can attest that after digging and looking, and even laying down plastic at research sites online researching the topic … there has never been another instance of such harsh punishment for a first time offender … in that jurisdiction … or any jurisdiction, in the US, for the crime of defacing a grave marker.
 This of course does not include corporate type desecration stemming to companies digging up people and reselling the plots, or companies storing your loved one down in the woods behind the funeral home and giving you an urn full of fireplace ashes with uncle Louie’s name on it.
 That’s different.
 The crime that Alexander was charged with is adolescent criminal mischief.
 The aforementioned is Corporate Desecration for financial gain.
-Bottom line, once again … is a direct violation of a constitution that has been trampled on in the Haywood County Judicial system like yesterdays paper.
+Bottom line, once again … is a direct violation of a constitution that has been trampled on in the County Judicial system like yesterdays paper.
 This time … the 8th Amendment.
-When you tack on the fact that the town of waynesville proclaims in it’s VERY OWN town ordinance (#7 above) that the crime is a misdemeanor … it becomes an unanswerable question as to why the stiff sentence was pushed for so DESPERATELY by the prosecutor/judge and was defended against so weakly by Alexanders defense.
+When you tack on the fact that the town of XXXXXXXX proclaims in it’s VERY OWN town ordinance (#7 above) that the crime is a misdemeanor … it becomes an unanswerable question as to why the stiff sentence was pushed for so DESPERATELY by the prosecutor/judge and was defended against so weakly by Alexanders defense.
 One explaination is that good defense lawyers are good because they play ball with the DA’s office, and sometimes a good ball player has to bunt in the invisible world of hidden agendas and human interaction … perhaps it was just time for the defense attorney to repay the DA for prior deals they had already worked out pertaining to other cases … pure conjecture, but regardless, it’s a viable scenario as the defense in this case was an absolute no show, not just allowing, but urging Alexander to plead guilty to charges that he claimed was not his responsibility and even failing in working out a deal for concurrent sentencing, which is the default sentencing method when dealing with first time offenders of non violent crimes.
 Again …a no show.
-And another cog in the rusty machine of justice in Haywood county NC.
+And another cog in the rusty machine of justice.

 Alexander is a human being that made a mistake.
 He deserves the opportunity to live and roam and become a man and watch his younger siblings grow up.
 And most of all, he deserves a chance at redeeming himself.
 Based on my research and based on other similar crimes that have been ruled on in the same jurisdiction, I am convinced that Alexanders punishment is Cruel and Unusual according to the 8th Amendment.